not-nef/ntkutils/README.md

 ## Features:

 - `ntkutils.placeappincenter`: Place a tkinter window in the center of your screen.
 Specify the window with the `window` parameter.
+- `ntkutils.dark_title_bar`: Make the titlebar of a window dark.
+Credit to [Olikonsti](https://github.com/Olikonsti)
+- `ntkutils.blur_window_background`: Uses Mica to blur the background of a window (requires windows 11.22000 or newer)
 - `ntkutils.ttktheme`: A simpler way of loading ttk themes.
-Parameters: `window` for the tkinter window, `source_file` for the .tcl theme file and `theme` for the theme (dark or light)
 - `ntkutils.windowsetup`: A simpler way of configuring your tkinter window.
 If you want to skip any parameters, just specify `None`.
-- `ntkutils.dark_title_bar`: Make the titlebar of a window dark.
-Credit to [Olikonsti](https://github.com/Olikonsti)
-- `ntkutils.blur_window_background`: Uses Mica to blur the background of a window (requires windows 11.22000 or newer)

 Now have fun with this!
 (Or dont lmao)